Accéder directement au contenu

 Note

-If you want to present the PaymentSheet before creating a PaymentIntent, see Collect payment details before creating an Intent.
+To display the PaymentSheet before you create a PaymentIntent, see Collect payment details before creating an Intent.

 This integration uses three Stripe API objects: